dealingwith/poole/_posts/2011-01-05-the-machine.markdown

 title: "Tweetage Wasteland: You Can't Turn Off The Machine"
 ---

-<p class="media"><object width="480" height="385"><param name="movie" value="http://www.youtube.com/v/u7ziwuIpnVY?fs=1&amp;hl=en_US&amp;rel=0"></param><param name="allowFullScreen" value="true"></param><param name="allowscriptaccess" value="always"></param><embed src="http://www.youtube.com/v/u7ziwuIpnVY?fs=1&amp;hl=en_US&amp;rel=0" type="application/x-shockwave-flash" allowscriptaccess="always" allowfullscreen="true" width="480" height="385"></embed></object></p>
+<iframe width="100%" height="315" src="https://www.youtube.com/embed/u7ziwuIpnVY" frameborder="0" allowfullscreen></iframe>

-Last December [I paid Dave Pell a compliment on Twitter](http://twitter.com/#!/dealingwith/status/14823407203913728) and he replied &ldquo;[Learning a lot from your blog](http://twitter.com/#!/davepell/status/14852545004437504).&rdquo; I thought, "Uh oh, which blog?" and asked him as much in a direct message.
+Last December I paid Dave Pell a compliment on Twitter and he replied "[Learning a lot from your blog](https://twitter.com/davepell/status/14852545004437504)."
+I thought, "Uh oh, which blog?" and asked him as much in a direct message.
 Twitter gave way to email and he asked if he could use material from my post ["The Infinitely Connected Triggers of Her Memory and the Dumb Machines of the Technopathocracy."](http://danielsjourney.com/2010/11/29/connected.html) Dave starts his piece:

 > I think about a lot of things before I share online.
 But here's one thing I never think about:

 > The unthinkable.

-Dave is an amazing writer already featured on NPR (among others), and [the things he wrote around the context of my post were both sensitive and thought provoking](http://tweetagewasteland.com/2011/01/you-cant-turn-off-the-machine/).
+Dave is an amazing writer already featured on NPR (among others), and the things he wrote around the context of my post were both sensitive and thought provoking (`dead link`).

 > Daniel can't escape his own digital trail.
 Yet he returns to the internet to add to it.
 He is using the machine to express his frustration that the machine won't leave him alone.
 The same technology that haunts him also provides a way to mourn and remember.